mehtaViraj/SEnsory/README.md

 # SEnsory

 SEnsory is a voice-controlled pathfinding robot that can detect objects of a particular color.
+It was built by Software Engineering Students at the University of Waterloo for the SE101 (Introduction to Methods of Software Engineering) Final Project.

 ## Tools and Technologies used:
 - Flask